 You can check the stated below options in the bottom pane.

-- Energy Impact – Shows the total amount of energy, which is being used by all applications.
+- Energy Impact – This shows the total amount of energy, which is being used by all applications.

 - Graphics Card – Tells about the available installed graphics card.

-- Remaining Charge – Shows the percentage of available battery or power backup.
+- Remaining Charge – This shows the percentage of available battery or power backup.